Twint-AG/sdk/README.md

 # TWINT SDK

-PHP SDK for TWINT to enable e-commerce use cases.
+PHP SDK for TWINT for e-commerce use cases.

 ## Development